jfanggg/reddit-score-prediction/README.md

 For computing, we used Microsoft Azure and Google Cloud Platform.

 ## Repository
-The code is organized into several notebooks and a report is included.
+The code is organized into several notebooks.
+The first three notebooks were run in Databricks while the multi-layer perceptron code was run in Google Colab.
+A report is also included.

 - `preprocess.ipynb`: read raw data, extract features, and write to storage
 - `data_exploration.ipynb`: find statistics such as average and standard